-Typically, commercial cybersecurity solutions license on a one size fits all licensing model.
-For a browser isolation solution, this would introduce unnecessary cost, as not all users who are licensed will require the concurrent use of the browser isolation service.
-This is especially true for the diverse workforce of government agencies, where some employees may spend most of the day conducting Internet research, whereas others' Internet activity may be more incidental.
+Typically, commercial cybersecurity solutions license on a per-seat basis.
+For a Browser Isolation solution, this would introduce unnecessary cost, as not all users who are licensed will require the concurrent use of the Browser Isolation service.
+This is especially true for non-technical DIB vendors, who may spend only a minimal amount of their day using the Internet.

-A more cost-effective model to license for a heterogeneous group slike a government agency is on a consumption basis, where concurrent sessions, rather than individual users, are licensed.
-This will allow departments and agencies to purchase only the license capacity needed to service their workforces at the busiest times, rather than on the assumption that all users will be using browser isolation at the same time.
+A more cost-effective model to license for a heterogeneous group such as the DIB is on a consumption basis, where concurrent sessions, rather than individual users, are licensed.
+This will allow the DIB CC to purchase only the license capacity needed to service DIB vendors at the busiest times, rather than on the assumption that all users will be using Browser Isolation at the same time.
 The licensing model should also allow for easy expansion of licenses should additional capacity be needed - for example, if additional vendors are onboarded or additional use cases are identified.
-Garrison ULTRA can licenses on either a per-user basis based on different profiles of user activity or a seat-based concurrent users basis.
-Department and agencies can optimize utilization of the service through the concurrent users model, or can purchase per-user licenses to ensure headroom and enterprise-level scalability.
+Garrison ULTRA® can license either on a per-user or capacity-based models, depending on what is most effective for specific organizations.
+For less-frequent browser users, a capacity-based model allows for users to share capacity across a smaller number of concurrent connections; for organizations whose work involves frequent browsing, a per-user licensing model can decrease complexity.